 The prize is to be awarded to one person only.
 The award procedure consists of two phases:

 Nomination: Economists of all nationalities are invited to submit their nominations.
 On average we receive over 350 submissions.

-From 2013, the members of the selection committee are:
+For the 2017 edition, the members of the selection committee are: